idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 - CafeTran supports comments in .txml files.
 - CafeTran displays the match score information for the target segments included om .txml translation projects.

-#### WFP 4/5 - TXLF
+#### WFP 5 - TXLF

- Wordfast Pro 4 and Wordfast Pro 5 use TXLF bilingual file format.
+ Wordfast Pro 5 uses the TXLF bilingual file format.

 This file format is handled by CafeTran, as part of the “Translate external project” workflow, with the following limitations.